Airspace Link raises $10M to make drones safer for both operators and communities – TechCrunch

-Airspace Link is today announcing it raised a $10 million Series A from Altos Ventures, Thales, and others.
+Airspace Link is today announcing it raised a $10 million Series A from Altos Ventures, Thales and others.
 The Detroit, Michigan-based startup anticipates using the additional funds to expand its domestic offering and expand overseas.

 CEO Michael Healander explains to TechCrunch that the company sees airspaces as digital infrastructure lacking critical regulations.
 “Today you have rules and regulations on the road,” he says, explaining that the company is building digital roads and management for drones.
 Airspace Link’s novel platform addresses drone operators’ and communities’ concerns, enabling pilots to safely fly while complying with local airspace restrictions.